 Day job?
-Sales manager for a travel company
+Sales manager for a classical music recording company

 How long have you been refereeing?
 Not long enough to know it all yet!